Health Library

 Causes

 Mucormycosis is caused by different kinds of fungi that are often found in decaying organic matter.
 These include spoiled bread, fruit, and vegetables, as well as soil and compost piles.
-Most people come in contact with the fungus at some time.
+Most people come in contact with the fungus in the environment.

 Mucormycosis may involve:

-• A sinus and brain infection called rhinocerebral infection: It may start as a sinus infection, and then lead to the swelling of the nerves that stem from the brain.
+- A sinus and brain infection called rhinocerebral infection: It may start as a sinus infection, and then lead to the swelling of the nerves that come from the brain.
 It may also cause blood clots that block vessels to the brain.

 Symptoms